 But ACLs cannot determine the nature of the packet it is blocking.
 Also, ACL alone does not have the capacity to keep threats out of the network.
 Hence, the Firewall was introduced.

 Connectivity to the Internet is no longer optional for organizations.
 However, accessing the Internet provides benefits to the organization; it also enables the outside world to interact with the internal network of the organization.
 This creates a threat to the organization.
 In order to secure the internal network from unauthorized traffic, we need a Firewall.

 How Firewall Works

 From the perspective of a server, network traffic can be either outgoing or incoming.
-Firewall maintains distinct set of rules for both the cases.
+Firewall maintains a distinct set of rules for both the cases.
 Mostly the outgoing traffic, originated from the server itself, allowed to pass.
-Still, setting rule on outgoing traffic is always better in order to achieve more security and prevent unwanted communication.
+Still, setting a rule on outgoing traffic is always better in order to achieve more security and prevent unwanted communication.

 Incoming traffic is treated differently.
-Most traffic which reaches on firewall is one of these three major Transport Layer protocols- TCP, UDP or ICMP.
+Most traffic which reaches on the firewall is one of these three major Transport Layer protocols- TCP, UDP or ICMP.
 All these types have a source address and destination address.
 Also, TCP and UDP have port numbers.
 ICMP uses type code instead of port number which identifies purpose of that packet.

 Generation of Firewall

 Firewalls can be categorized based on its generation.